MuffinTheMan/cryptoxic/readme.md

+### Branch Management Note:

+Though at this point in time the term "stable" is virtually meaningless (after all, this project is to be a compilation of exercises), **master** would be the "stable" branch (again, not helpful terminoligy in the current context of this repo, since I simply decide to merge into master every so often when I feel like I've reached an okay spot in the project).
+The **develop** branch is the main branch I'm working on at any given time, so check that one out to see where I'm currently at in this project.

 # Cryptographic Exercises

-Simple implementations of select methods of cryptographic schemes to facilitate understanding various principles of cryptography.
+At this time, this project is for simple implementations of select methods of cryptographic schemes to facilitate understanding various principles of cryptography.

 Forgive my code oddities.
-Java is not in my top 5 go-to languages, and I'm using it here to get more exposure to and practice with the language.
+Java is not a language I've used much since a handful of college assignments, and I'm using it here to get more exposure to and practice with the language.
+Let me know if you find specific ways I'm using Java in a non-Java way that I should be aware of to correct.

 ## Application